Dynamic and Runtime Application Configuration

 $ vault kv get secret/secret

-2. Build and run the vault-variable-test app:
+2. Build and run the vault-provider app:

 $ spin build